drclaw1394/perl-template-plex/README.md

             My name is $fields{John}
 ```

-Note that the lexically aliased variables in `plex` are independent to the
+Note that the lexically aliased variables setup in `plex` or `plx` are independent to the
 `%fields` variable and can both be used simultaneously in a template

 ## `include`